Founded in 2015, Pico is a company with 300 employees and offices in the USA, Europe, China and Japan.

 |External camera||None||1 RGB Camera||None|

-In addition to the glasses listed above, Pico also has 6 DoF glasses called Neo in its program.
+In addition to the headset listed above, Pico also has a 6 DoF headset called Neo.

 Examples of this would be: kiosk mode, hygiene and individual design.

-Pico has recognized this and has clearly aligned its efforts to helping business users.
+Pico has recognized this and has clearly placed its focus on business users.

-With Pico VR headsets, it is finally possible to exclusively launch your own content on the glasses.
+With Pico VR headsets, it is finally possible to exclusively launch your own content on the headset.

 We have already integrated this option into the mobfish VR STUDIO.